Category: EMS Operations

 Long spine boards are a commonly used patient movement device in EMS.
 In most circumstances, a patient will be secured to a long spine board for spinal immobilization to prevent further spinal injury and if suspected spinal cord injury exists.

-Long spine boards can also be used any time a patient needs to extricated from an area and needs to be carried by EMS professionals (i.e., unconscious patients that need be carried downstairs, vehicle accidents that end up off the roadway where patients need to be carried back to the waiting stretcher, etc.).
+Long spine boards can also be used any time a patient needs to be extricated from an area and needs to be carried by EMS professionals (i.e., unconscious patients that need to be carried downstairs, vehicle accidents that end up off the roadway where patients need to be carried back to the waiting stretcher, etc.).

 CONTRAINDICATIONS: Contraindications to long spine board use include